-Accessory uses incidental to permitted uses Art center Bowling alley Cemetery Chairlifts, tows, tramways, alpine slides Church Floating affordable housing Financial institution Gas station Greenhouse

-Hospital, clinic, or nursing home Library Motel, hotel and /or motor inn with a restaurant Multi-family dwelling Museum Office building Other group activities and services Planned unit development Professional or business office Public Utilities and facilities Restaurant Retail store or stand Sales and sales rooms Service station School Skating rinks Theater Bed and Breakfast
+Accessory uses incidental to permitted uses Art center Bowling alleys Cemetery Chairlifts, tows, tramways, alpine slides Church Family child care home serving no more than six full-time children and four part-time children Floating affordable housing Financial institution Gas station Greenhouse Hospital, clinic, or nursing home Library Motel/hotel and/or motor inn with a restaurant Multi-family dwelling Museum Office building Other group activities and services Planned Unit Development Professional or business office

-Conditional Uses for Commercial-Residential Districts 1 & 2:

-Earth and mineral extraction Fuel storage over 5,000 gallons Helicopter landing area Mobile home park Private and / or commercial water and / or sewer systems Telecommunications facilities Waste handling and recycling facilities Commercial Animals Camping, Camper, or Recreation Vehicle site
+Public utilities and facilities Restaurant Retail store or stand Sales and sales rooms Service station School Skating rinks Theater Bed & Breakfast (in CR2 only) Conditional Uses for Commercial-Residential Districts 1 & 2: Earth and mineral extraction Fuel storage over 5,000 gallons Helicopter landing facility Mobile home park Private and/or commercial water and/or sewer systems Telecommunication facilities Waste handling and recycling facilities Commercial Animals Campers, Trailers, or Recreational Vehicle Parks Veterinary facility Family child care facility serving more than six full-time and four part-time children

-CR 3 - The Planning Commission recommends that a new Commercial Residential Area Zoning District be developed surrounding the town center at the junction of the West Jamaica Rd. and Stratton-Arlington Rd., in order to promote a village area, in the Vermont tradition, surrounding the Town Hall, Town Office, Old Stratton Meetinghouse and Schoolhouse #5.
-This area is shown on the Proposed Land Use map.
+CR 3 - This area is comprised of lands surrounding the Town center at the junction of the West Jamaica Rd. and Stratton-Arlington Rd., in order to promote a village area, in the Vermont tradition, surrounding the Town Hall, Town Office, Old Stratton Meetinghouse and Schoolhouse #5.
 It extends approximately a half-mile from the intersection along those roads.
-This would place the boundaries of the district at the intersection of Old Forrester Rd. and the Stratton-Arlington Rd., at the intersection of Plimpton Rd. and the Stratton-Arlington Rd. and the Stratton-Arlington Rd. with the West Jamaica Rd., to include all lots or portions of lots in this area, extending 1000 ft back from either side of the Stratton-Arlington Road and the West Jamaica Rd. to these intersections, excluding any U.S. Forest Service Land.
+The boundaries of the district are located at the intersection of Old Forrester Rd. and the Stratton-Arlington Rd., at the intersection of Plimpton Rd. and the Stratton-Arlington Rd., at the intersection of Plimpton Rd. and the Stratton-Arlington Rd. / Old Town Rd. with the West Jamaica Rd.
+It includes all lots or portions of lots in this area, extending 1,000 ft back from either side of the Stratton-Arlington Road and the West Jamaica Rd. to these intersections, excluding any U.S. Forest Service Land.